socallinuxexpo/scale-network/openwrt/README.md

 cd ./openwrt
 make build-img
 ```
-> This requires an internet connection since it downloads the LEDE src
+> This requires an internet connection since it downloads the Openwrt src
 > github.com and uses some openwrt mirrors.

 You will find the images in `./build/source-<commit>/bin/targets/ar71xx/generic/`